Get In Touch

 Particle Control

-Controlling tiny particles, such as dust, microbes, and vapors, is another important factor to control in making sure that products are clean and working right.
+Controlling tiny particles, such as dust, microbes, and vapors, is another important factor to manage in making sure that products are clean and working right.
 Some products are so sensitive that even a few small particles of dust can cause issues.

 Take the aerospace industry, for example.
 When manufacturing components for spacecraft, any contamination by dust or other particles can jeopardize critical systems.